Inist-CNRS/ezmaster/README.md

 ### How to test your first ezmaster application ?

-- Open ezmaster web interface: http://<Your IP>:35267
+- Open ezmaster web interface: http://<Your ezmaster server IP>:35267
 - Click the "Applications" tab, and "Add Application" button
 - Then write the name of the application ``inistcnrs/ezvis`` and its version ``6.8.6``
 - And click on "Create" and wait for the pull (it can take several minutes)